regisaslewis/MrBee/README.md

-# His name is MrBee!
+# His name is Mr Bee!

 A word game project by Regis Lewis